Matthewgb73/CSUN-3D-Print-Guide/Explanation Of Common Printers Viewed In HAAS Lab.md

   * Printable Area: 220x220x250mm
   * Printable Materials: PLA, PETG, TPU (dont do the last two unless you upgrade parts)
   * Recommended Slicer: [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura)
+  * Max Nozzle Temperature: ~230℃ (technically, can go higher if parts are upgraded.
+If not then do not go past 230-235℃ for long periods of time and never above 260℃ or else the PTFE tubing will start releasing harmful gasses.)
   * Max Bed Temperature: 100℃
   * Filament Diameter: 1.75mm
   * 24V Power Supply